top of page

 • Inner ear testing can identify vestibular organ dysfunction.

-• Functionally evaluating cervical range of motion and cervical joint position testing can help identify proprioceptive issues in the neck.
+• Cervical range of motion and cervical joint position error testing can help identify proprioceptive issues in the neck.

 Traditional healthcare does NOT typically examine this comprehensively but rather in isolation.
-This typically delays an accurate diagnosis, prolongs suffering and feelings of dizziness, wasting both time and money.
+This typically delays an accurate diagnosis, prolongs suffering and feelings of dizziness, and wastes both time and money.
 A multidisciplinary approach is vital in effectively managing cervicogenic dizziness.

 Effective management of cervicogenic dizziness often involves a combination of approaches, therapies and rehabilitation exercises.
-Integrating different treatment modalities ensures a holistic approach, addressing the diverse factors contributing to cervicogenic dizziness.
+Integrating various treatment modalities ensures both a holistic and thorough approach, addressing the diverse factors that contribute to cervicogenic dizziness.

 A well-rounded treatment program might include: